SchedMD/slurm/CONTRIBUTING.md

 A brief overview, with some notable exceptions:
 - Tabs not spaces, tabs are 8-spaces wide.
 - Lines should be less than 80-characters wide.
+- Except that error message and other log messages should not be broken up mid-sentence.
+They should be split on a format sequence, comma, or period instead.
+(This is to make it easier to grep for that string in the source code at a later point.)
 - Use K&R style for braces.
 - Slurm does use typedef's for certain types, ignore Chapter 5 of the kernel guidelines.